Robin-Sch/blocklist/README.md

 Run `pihole -g`, or use the [gui](http://pi.hole/admin/gravity.php)

+[This tool](https://github.com/yubiuser/pihole_adlist_tool) can help you select the minimal amount of adlists needed to cover all the domains, as most adlists contain cross-duplicates.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.